jshargo/Dietitian-Chatbot/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## ⚠️ Important Notes
+## Notes

-- Ensure you have sufficient GPU memory when using larger models
-- Store sensitive documents securely
 - Consider chunking parameters based on your specific use case
-- Monitor system resources when processing large documents
+- Model architecture is not final, and may change
+- The project is still in progress and is not yet complete
+- Web app is still under development, and may not work as expected